stanford-cs248/Cardinal3D/docs/guide/model.md

 to the two opposite vertices (or one in the case of a surface with boundary).

 <video src="{{ site.baseurl }}/guide/edge_split.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

+### Beveling

+The bevel action creates a new copy of the selected element that is inset and offset from the original element.
+Clicking and dragging on an element will perform a bevel; the horizontal motion of the cursor controls the amount by which the new element shrinks or expands relative to the original element, and the vertical motion of the cursor controls the amount by which the new element is offset (in the normal direction) from the original element.
+It is important to note that a new element will be created upon click _even if no inset or offset is applied_.
+Therefore, if you're not careful you may end up with duplicate elements that are not immediately visible.
+(To check, you can drag one of the vertices mode.)

+There are three possible types of bevels:

+- __Vertex Bevel:__ The selected vertex _v_ is replaced by a face _f_ whose
+vertices are connected to the edges originally incident on _v_.
+The new face is inset (i.e., shunken or expanded) by a user-controllable amount.

+<video src="{{ site.baseurl }}/guide/vertex_bevel.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

+- __Edge Bevel:__ The selected edge _e_ is replaced by a face _f_ whose
+vertices are connected to the edges originally incident on the endpoints of _e_.
+The new face is inset and offset by some user-controllable amount, as with the vertex bevel.

+<video src="{{ site.baseurl }}/guide/edge_bevel.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

+- __Face Bevel:__ The selected face _f_ is replaced by a new face _g_, as well
+as a ring of faces around _g_, such that the vertices of _g_ connect to the original vertices of _f_.
+The new face is inset and offset by some user-controllable amount.

+<video src="{{ site.baseurl }}/guide/face_bevel.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

 ### Global Mesh Processing